TremorVideoMobile/TremorVideo-iOS-SDK/README.md

 Please [contact the publisher team](mailto:PublisherManagement@Tremorvideo.com) at Tremor Video to download the latest SDK.

 # New in SDK 3.15.0
-- VPAID 2.0 is now supported
+- VPAID 2.0 (with VAST 2.0) is now supported

 # OS Support (ios 8 and above)
 - Add 'CFBundleDisplayName' to the plist of your apps for iOS 9 or later